How to Use Ahrefs Link Building: A Simple Guide

 Ahrefs is a powerful tool for finding new link opportunities.
 A great place to start is with a competitor analysis.
 You can find websites in your industry that link to your competitors but not to you.
 This gives you a ready-made list of prospects to reach out to.
 Before you do, make sure you have something valuable to offer, whether it’s a more comprehensive article, a unique data study, or a helpful tool.
 The best SEO outreach combines great content with targeted prospecting.
 By using Ahrefs to find the right audience, you can make your outreach more efficient and increase your chances of earning high-quality backlinks.

-Track and Report on Performance
+How to Track and Report on Your Link Building Success

 To understand if your link-building efforts are paying off, you need to track your performance.
 In Ahrefs, you can view a graph showing your link growth over time.
 You want to see a steady increase in referring domains, which indicates a healthy and growing link profile.
 It’s also helpful to sort your backlinks by the amount of organic traffic the linking page receives.
 This shows you which links are most likely sending referral traffic to your site.
 Regularly performing a backlink audit and reporting on these key metrics helps you measure your progress, justify your SEO investment, and make data-driven decisions for future campaigns.